-Barcaldine is home to the Tree of Knowledge, the reputed birth place of the labour movement in Australia.
-The Tree grew outside the Railway Station for about 180 years until 2006 when sadly, it was poisoned by an unknown culprit.
-The famous tree has been preserved and placed under an award winning structure that gives the illusion of a canopy over the Tree.
-The best view of the Tree and the memorial is at night when it is beautifully lit by special lighting.
-A visit at night will be a highlight of your trip.
+Barcaldine is home to the Tree of Knowledge, the reputed birthplace of the labour movement in Australia.
+The Tree – a ghost gum – grew outside the Railway Station for about 180 years until 2006 when sadly, it was poisoned by an unknown culprit.
+The famous tree has been preserved and placed under an award-winning timber structure that was constructed to protect the preserved tree and celebrate its importance in Australia’s history.
+The structure is impressive during the day but when viewed at night is truly magnificent.

 The name Barcaldine originates from the Oban region in Scotland.
 Donald Charles Cameron was one of the first settlers in the district and a direct descendant of the Campbells of Barcaldine Castle.
 He settled on a portion of land fronting the Alice River and immediately named his property “Barcaldine Downs”.
 The railway line came as far as Lagoon Creek in 1886 and the township of Barcaldine developed on land from the Barcaldine Downs run.

 The Australian Workers Heritage Centre is a national project commemorating not just these events, which changed the course of the nation’s working history, but is a tribute to all Australian working men and women.
 Set in over five acres of landscaped gardens, it is also home to the Wanpa-rda Matilda Outback Education Centre, which is a unique residential facility for schools and community groups.